luttje/videobrew/CONTRIBUTING.md

 3. The packages will be versioned and pushed to Git for a GitHub release.

-4. For each package their package.json will be transformed into the `dist` directory, have a package-lock.json generated, get shrinkwrapped *(using [`scripts/package.mjs`](https://github.com/luttje/videobrew/blob/main/scripts/package.mjs))*

-5. The contents of the `dist` directory will be published to npm.
+4. The contents of the `dist` directory will be published to npm.